GonzaloAP97/GonzaloAP97/README.md

-## Hello
+## Who I am?

 My name is Gonzalo, I'm from Spain.

+* Graduated in International Business, and Master in Management of R&D processes and companies.

-* Currently working for Valencia Basket (https://www.valenciabasket.com) as a Marketing and Sponsorship Officer
+* Currently working for Valencia Basket (https://www.valenciabasket.com) as a Marketing and Sponsorship Officer.
+I've been working here for 3 years.

 * Finishing my Master Studies as a Data Analyst in EDEM Escuela de Empresarios

 ## Skills

 * Docker, ETL, Cloud Computing, Data governance, SQL
-* Some AI and Machine Learning
+* AI and Machine Learning
-* Some Python coding
+* Python and HTML coding

 ## Contact